 A Garmin dash cam will give you peace of mind whilst driving thanks to its impressive features.
 All of Garmin's dash cams are voice-controlled (except the Garmin Dash Cam Mini 2), compact, extremely easy to use thanks to the Garmin Drive smartphone app, will record and save incidents in either 1440P or 1080P video quality, and have glowing reviews and recommendations.

-Our pick would be the Garmin Dash Cam 57, which is an affordable small camera that's capable of recording 1440P HD video with a 140-degree field of view, and has built-in GPS tracking.
-Plus, when used with the Garmin Drive smartphone app, the Garmin Dash Cam 57 will be able to provide you with forward collision warnings, lane departure warnings, alerts for upcoming speed and red light cameras, and more.
+Our pick would be the Garmin Dash Cam 57, which is an affordable small camera that's capable of recording 1440P HD video with a 140-degree field of view and has built-in GPS tracking.
+Plus, when used with the Garmin Drive smartphone app, the Garmin Dash Cam 57 will be able to provide you with forward-collision warnings, lane departure warnings, alerts for upcoming speed and red-light cameras, and more.
+This is seriously one of the best dash cams on the market.

 All of Thinkware's dash cams come with a 2 year warranty, and the vast majority come with built in wifi and GPS.
 Plus, the Thinkware Dash Cam smartphone app allows you to have convenient control over your dash cam, real-time viewings, remote access to your dash cam, as well as an efficient way to download videos.